jessesorsa/HTA/README.md

 Hiking Tour Assistant is a system designed to promote outdoor activities by providing interesting insights into hiking sessions.

-HTA tracks user during a hiking session with a Smartwatch.
+HTA tracks users during a hiking session with a Smartwatch.
 Tracked items are steps, distance, and time taken during the hike.
 These are displayed to the user in real-time.
 Supported smartwatch is LILYGO T-WATCH 2020 V2.